Photo: Leslie Robinson

 On the first Friday of every month in Richmond, Virginia, the art galleries on Broad Street open to the public so that everyone can celebrate the city’s creatives.
 That’s one example of how deep the arts run in Richmond, where you’ll also find murals painted on historic brick buildings across town and a variety of museums and monuments honoring the city’s Black culture.

-The motto “Virginia is for Lovers” is evident through love and reverence that Richmond’s residents have for the city’s Black culture.
+The motto “Virginia is for Lovers” is evident through the love and reverence that Richmond’s residents have for the city’s Black culture.
 Nowhere is this more evident than the Jackson Ward neighborhood, whose 2nd Street was historically known as Black Wall Street 20 years before Tulsa, Oklahoma, claimed the title.
 During its heyday, there were five Black banks, seven Black-owned insurance companies, and 300 thriving Black-owned businesses.
-At once busting with music, art, and creativity, the neighorhood was also known as the “Harlem of the South.”
+At once bustling with music, art, and creativity, the neighorhood was also known as the “Harlem of the South.”

 Today, murals throughout the area honor Jackson Ward’s contributions to Richmond at large.
 Here’s where to see those works and more.